Toma0916/GlobalWheatDetection/README.md

 ## Details

-We implemented pipeline for object detecion by using pytorch.
-You can run training and inference very easily in your machines.
+We implemented a pipeline for object detecion with pytorch.
+You can run training and inference easily in your machines.

-In our pipeline, you can use bellow with friendly setting scheme and check result with TensorBoard.
+In our pipeline, the following parameters are currently available, as well as TensorBoard and mlflow for visualization.

-- model
+- Models
   -  Faster RCNN
   -  EfficientDet (based on https://github.com/rwightman/efficientdet-pytorch）

-- optimizer
+- Optimizers
   - Adam
   - SGD
   - AdamW

-- scheduler
+- Schedulers
   - StepLR
   - MultiStepLR
   - ExponentialLR